Let me guess. Your job involves sitting all day behind a computer, and now you’re looking for some exercises to counter sitting, and ease your pain.

 But, in western society, we’ve essentially engineered squatting out of our daily routine.
 We then of course re-engineered it back into our bathroom routines with the invention of the squatty potty.

-- Stand upright with good posture, shoulders back and down, core slightly engaged.
+- Stand upright with good posture, shoulders back and down, core slightly engaged, feet flat on the floor.

-- Feet should be placed about shoulder width apart, with your toes slightly turned outward.
+- Position your feet shoulder-width apart, with your toes slightly turned outward.

 - Push your butt back, bending at the hips as you bend your knees to lower.